mtrdesign/krait/krait-ui/README.md

 #### Generate Table Response

-Converts CSV file to an example JSON BE response mock.
+Converts CSV file to an example back-end response (as a JSON file).

 ```sh
 generate-table-response {path to the file goes here}